 You can easily test baking soda to see if it's still potent by tossing a spoonful of baking soda in a bowl with a little vinegar or lemon juice.
 If the mixture starts fizzing a lot, it means the baking soda is still functioning properly.
 If not, it means it's gone bad, and you might have to make a quick trip to the store.

 On the other hand, baking powder expires much more quickly because it already has that acid added in.
-Make sure to pay attention to that expiration date and replace it as necessary.
+Make sure to pay attention to that expiration date and replace it as needed.
 Your baked goods will turn out better because of it!